Board of Directors

 Philip Henrichs, Jr. - President:

-Philip’s day job is in data analytics.
-Additionally, he has been certified by Hennepin County as a Master Composter/Recycler and serves as an Election Judge for the city of Brooklyn Center.
+Philip’s day job is in analytics.
+Additionally, he has been certified by Hennepin County as a Community Recycling Ambassador and serves as an Election Judge for the city of Brooklyn Center.

 Craig Berdan – Treasurer: